sam-mfb/docker-dev/README.md

 Delete both container and image

-## Electron
+## XServer

-Running Electron inside docker requires an XServer on the host.
+Running gui apps (e.g. chromium/electron, etc) inside docker requires an XServer on the host.

 ### On Mac --

-#### Setup

 - Install XQuartz via `brew install --cask xquartz`
 - Launch via `open -a XQuartz`
 - Set preferences in XQuartz to "Allow connections from network clients"
 - Restart the mac

-#### On each launch
+- Start XQuartz
 - Run /usr/bin/X11/xhost +localhost

-- The docker scripts here will handle
-  - Forwarding the DISPLAY port
+### On Windows --

+- Install Cygwin/X (cygwin installer and choose xinit and xhost)
+- Change the XWin Server shortcut to add `-- -list tcp` as a command option
+- Start XWin Server (allow private network access only)
+- In Cygwin terminal run: `DISPLAY=localhost:0.0 xhost +localhost`

+## Seccomp

-  - Using the chrome.js seccomp profile
+Using the chrome.js seccomp profile, with the following modifications:

     - added `statx` syscall to this to allow proper use of `ls`
     - added 'copy-file-range' to allow copying files
     - added 'ptrace' to allow using strace
     - added 'faccesssat2' to allow tmux to create streams
     - added 'rseq' and 'close_range" to allow WebKit gtk browser to run
-    - added 'clone3' to avoid pthread creation on Windows
+    - added 'clone3' to allow pthread creation on Windows

 (can run strace -c to see what other syscalls are in use)